coq/coq/doc/sphinx/proof-engine/tactics.rst

       | in ( type of @ident )
       | in ( value of @ident )

+   .. todo PR perhaps we can not document and/or deprecate the upper case "Type" and "Value" forms?
+           also change the grammar to use "natural"

-   The instantiate tactic refines (see :tacn:`refine`) an existential variable :n:`@ident` with the term :n:`@term`.
+   Refines (see :tacn:`refine`) an existential variable :n:`@ident` with the term :n:`@term`.
 It is equivalent to :n:`only [ident]: refine @term` (preferred alternative).